mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 At IETF 112, the IESG ran an experiment where the administrative plenary was scheduled on the Wednesday before the official session week.
-The experiment report {{112-EXPERIMENT}} found that it led to a reduction in scheduling conflicts but also a slight drop attendance of the administrative plenary, partly due to insufficient awareness.
+The experiment report {{112-EXPERIMENT}} found that it led to a reduction in scheduling conflicts but also a slight drop in attendance of the administrative plenary, partly due to insufficient awareness.

 ## Inclusivity and Socializing